 Our entree, the pork saltimbocca, was a healthy serving for us to share.
 It comes with a broiled, crusty top layer and absolutely awesome creamed corn polenta underneath.
 Get the polenta as a side, if offered.
 You won't regret it.
 Ulivo's herbed and airy foccacia bread was satisfying as well.
 4/5

 Sambuca test: Our final test for any Italian BYOB was insisted upon by Bradd's Italian relatives: when you order espresso at the end (as all good Italians do), does the restaurant also have an aperitif like sambuca to go along with it?
 Lucky for Ulivo, they did!
-The kitchen also made a delicious cheesecake that night with limoncello. +3 bonus points
+The kitchen also made a delicious cheesecake that night with limoncello. +1 bonus point

 One extra note: Ulivo gets an "A" for service.
 Our waitress, Alice, was extremely knowledgeable about the dishes and helped us confidently choose our food.
 Later, someone in the restaurant choked on her food, which could happen anywhere, and the staff was very attentive.
 Good job.
 Safety first!

-Ulivo scored 20 out of a possible 25 points in The Nana Test, including 3 bonus points for offering sambuca.
+Ulivo scored 20 out of a possible 25 points in The Nana Test, including one bonus point for offering sambuca.
 Overall, we really enjoyed our dinner at Ulivo and would recommend it to others, especially for the pastas and a pleasant night out.